-Prior to joining Oppenheim + Zebrak, LLP, Susan spent three years at another boutique law firm in Washington, DC.
+Prior to joining Oppenheim + Zebrak, LLP, Leslie spent three years at another boutique law firm in Washington, DC.
 There, she worked on a variety of complex litigation, including business disputes on behalf of an international hotel company, securities arbitration, and an action against a major Internet service provider.

-Susan served as a 2011-2012 American Bar Association Young Lawyers Division Scholar.
+Leslie served as a 2011-2012 American Bar Association Young Lawyers Division Scholar.
 During that year, she participated in ABA conferences around the country, served the community, and published several articles as an Assistant Editor of the Affiliate, an ABA newsletter published for state, local and specialty affiliated young lawyer groups.